Grantglass/An-Adaptive-Methodology/README.md

-further from \'close\' as well as the reference text, but very close to each other - which is what one might expect from a model which has learnt semantic relationships particularly well (after all, why should *Pride and Prejudice* be closer to *Robinson Cruso*e than *The Happy Castaway*
+further from \'close\' as well as the reference text, but very close to each other - which is what one might expect from a model which has learnt semantic relationships particularly well (after all, why should *Pride and Prejudice* be closer to *Robinson Crusoe* than *The Happy Castaway*
 - both are unrelated by plot).
-Note that the BERT embeddings, *Pride and Prejudice* turned out to be closer to *Robinson Cruso*e which we posit is due to the nature of the sentence-level embeddings - the representation learnt is more about the similarity in the stylistic/linguistic/grammatical/lexical sense than about the plot.
+Note that the BERT embeddings, *Pride and Prejudice* turned out to be closer to *Robinson Crusoe* which I posit is due to the nature of the sentence-level embeddings - the representation learnt is more about the similarity in the stylistic/linguistic/grammatical/lexical sense than about the plot.